 The specific triggers may vary by person and change over time, and sometimes require a combination of several of the above factors to set off an attack.
-Hormones are also thought to play a role in how sensitive people are to triggers, as women in particular tend to report more migraines around the time of their monthly period, when estrogen levels in the body drop.
-This could also explain why women are more susceptible to migraine than men, as they usually experience more frequent and drastic hormonal fluctuations throughout their lives.
+Hormones are also thought to play a role in how sensitive people are to triggers.
+Women in particular, tend to report more migraines around the time of their monthly period, when oestrogen levels drop in the body.
+This could also explain why women are more susceptible to migraines than men, as they usually experience more frequent and drastic hormonal fluctuations throughout their lives.

-What to do if you suffer from migraine
+What to do if you suffer from migraines

-If you believe you are suffering from migraine, it is important to speak to your GP for a diagnosis, which can usually be done on the basis of your symptoms and case history.
-It also gives them an opportunity to rule out other causes of the pain.
-You should also immediately seek medical assistance if your headache is accompanied by other severe symptoms – such as weakness or paralysis on one side of the body or face, difficulty speaking, confusion, seizures, double vision or a high fever – as these may indicate a stroke or other serious illness.
+If you believe you are suffering from migraines, it is important to speak to your GP for a diagnosis.
+This can usually be done on the basis of your symptoms and case history, and gives them an opportunity to rule out other causes of the pain.
+You should immediately seek medical assistance if your migraine is accompanied by other severe symptoms – such as weakness or paralysis on one side of the body or face, difficulty speaking, confusion, seizures, double vision or a high fever – as these may indicate a stroke or other serious illness.

 Can migraines be prevented?

-One of the first steps in preventing a migraine is to avoid any known or potential triggers as much as possible.
-If you’re not sure what your triggers are, it can help to track the onset and development of your symptoms in a migraine diary that may help you identify a pattern in your attacks or an association with a particular food, environmental factor or physical or emotional state.
+One of the first steps in preventing migraines, is to avoid any known or potential triggers as much as possible.
+If you’re not sure what your triggers are, it can help to track the onset and development of your symptoms in a migraine diary.
+This can help you to identify a pattern in your attacks or an association with a particular food, environmental factor or physical or emotional state.

-It can also help to maintain an overall healthy lifestyle, with a balanced diet that avoids excess alcohol, caffeine and sugar, and frequent moderate exercise to help relieve stress and keep your body functioning at its peak.
-Since migraine is often triggered by changes to your body’s status quo, it can also be useful to establish and stick to a routine which includes regular mealtimes and sufficient sleep.
+It can also help to maintain an overall healthy lifestyle.
+A balanced diet, that avoids excess alcohol, caffeine and sugar, and frequent moderate exercise to help relieve stress and keep your body functioning at its peak.
+Since migraines are often triggered by changes to your body’s status quo, it can be useful to establish and stick to a routine which includes regular mealtimes and sufficient sleep.
 If you anticipate changes to this routine – for instance, when travelling, or over the festive period when you’ll be attending lots of parties and social events – try to ease your body into it gently, so as to minimise the disruption and decrease the risk of an attack.